-Article 4 Thesis plan
+Article 3 Thesis plan

-Before the student starts his/her/their thesis, the student has to set up a written thesis plan in consultation with and consent from the thesis examiners.
-The use of the most recent form provided by the board of examiners is mandatory.
+Before the student starts his/her/their thesis, the student has to set up a written thesis plan, using the appropriate form, in consultation with and consent from the thesis examiners.

+Use of the most recent form provided by the board of examiners is mandatory.
 The thesis plan needs approval of the Board of Examiners before the thesis work can start.
 If there is a confidentiality agreement, the Board of Examiners must confirm that this will not interfere with the assessment.

-Article 5 Thesis examiner: tasks
+Article 4 Thesis examiners: tasks

-The thesis examiners are responsible for presenting the thesis plan to the Board of Examiners; establishing that the required academic level is obtained; composing an ad hoc assessment committee as described in Article 7, and completing the assessment form.
+The thesis examiners are responsible for presenting the thesis plan to the Board of Examiners and establishing that the required academic level is obtained.
+The examiners are responsible for composing an ad hoc assessment committee as described in Article 6, grading the thesis, and for filling out an assessment form.
 The examiners are also responsible for conducting a plagiarism check on the final version of the thesis.

-Article 6 Thesis supervisor: tasks
+Article 5 Thesis supervisor: tasks

-The thesis supervisor(s) advises the student while she/he/they is working on the thesis about thesis activities and products and establishes that the required academic level is obtained.
-If the thesis is conducted as an internship at an external organisation, the thesis advisor needs to maintain contact with the daily supervisor at the internship organisation.
+The thesis supervisor is responsible for advising the student while she/he/they is working on the thesis about thesis activities and products and for establishing that the required academic level is obtained.
+If the thesis is conducted as an internship at an external organisation, the thesis supervisor needs to maintain contact with the daily supervisor at the internship organisation.
 Supervision cannot be done by a third party.

-Article 7 Thesis assessment
+Article 6 Thesis assessment

-- Assessment of the master's thesis is done on-campus, during the thesis defence.
-It must be done by an ad hoc committee, which consists of at least the thesis examiners.
-If the thesis is conducted a as in an external collaboration, the assessment committee also includes the daily supervisor from the internship organisation. - 2.
-The date of the defence is scheduled by the examiners in consultation with the student - 3.
+- 1. The Bachelor's thesis must be presented at the Bachelor's Conference.
+This withstanding, if the examiners determine that the thesis is of insufficient quality, incomplete or not according to instructions, they can refuse a student access to the Bachelor's conference and as a consequence an NG will be awarded.
+Access to the Bachelor's conference does not imply a passing grade. - 2.
+There will be no individual thesis presentation outside this conference without permission of the Board of Examiners. - 3.
+The student must be physically present at this Bachelor Conference. - 4.
+After the presentation the final grade of the thesis will be determined.
+The assessment of the thesis must be done by an ad hoc committee, which consists of at least the thesis examiners.
+If the thesis is conducted in an external collaboration, the assessment committee also includes the daily supervisor from the internship organisation. - 5.
 Grading is done by the examiners on the basis of consensus reached in the ad hoc assessment committee (See Article 19 of the Rules and Regulations).
 The assessment form is handed in by the examiners to the education office within 5 working days after grading.

-Article 8 Start of thesis after approval of thesis plan
+Article 7 Start of thesis after approval of thesis plan

 The student must wait until the Board of Examiners has approved the written thesis plan as referred to in Article 3 before starting the thesis.
-A thesis plan has to be approved by the thesis examiners before it is offered to the Board of Examiners.
-The Board of Examiners assesses the plan on the formal requirements and on the basis of the academic level of the research proposal and whether it is in line with the learning goals of the programme (possibly seeking advice from staff members with relevant expertise).
-Approval of the thesis plan is in principle valid for one year.
-If the thesis is not finished within this period, the student receives an NG for his/her thesis.
-An extension of 6 months is possible.
-To obtain this extension the student must request approval from the Board of Examiners.
-The request must be supported by the examiner and must state the reason(s) of the delay and a motivation how the student will finish within 6 months.
-If this extension is not granted, the student must submit a new thesis plan with a new topic and a new supervisor.
+A thesis plan must be approved by the thesis examiners before it is offered to the Board of Examiners.
+The Board of Examiners assesses the plan on the formal requirements and on the basis of the academic level of the research proposal and whether it is in line with the learning goals of the programme (if applicable, after seeking advice from staff members with relevant expertise).